glycerine/uart/README.md

 This project provides an implemention of the Adaptive Radix Tree (ART) data structure[1].
+As a memory based sorted key/value store and a Order-Staticd tree, it offers range queries and integer based indexing.

 Why?
 In read-heavy situations, ART trees can have very good performance